httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This document uses the line folding strategies described in [FOLDING].

-Hashing algorithm names respect the casing used in their definition document (e.g. SHA-1, CRC32c) whereas hashing algorithm keys are quoted (e.g. "sha", "crc32c").
+Hashing algorithm names respect the casing used in their definition document (e.g., SHA-1, CRC32c) whereas hashing algorithm keys are quoted (e.g., "sha", "crc32c").

 The term "checksum" describes the output of the application of an algorithm to a sequence of bytes,